uds-psl/coq-library-undecidability/README.md

 # Specific Instructions regarding the "Trakthenbrot's Theorem in Coq" Paper

 The code accompanying this paper is part of the Coq Library of Undecidability Proofs and depends on some library files.
-Therefore it is necessary to clone and checkout this branch and install the whole library following the "Manual installation" instructions below.
+Therefore it is necessary to clone and checkout this branch and install the whole library following the [__Manual installation__](#manual-installation) instructions below.
 However, to save some time, the final build with `make all` can be replaced by `make TRAKHTENBROT/summary.vo` from inside the `theories` folder to only compile the files relevant for the paper.
 This command should take about 5min instead of >30min for the full build.

 # Coq Library of Undecidability Proofs